A number port allows you to move a pre-existing number from another carrier to be used on your Zoom Phone account.

 - Attach the completed LOA (required) and invoice (if available).

-- A Zoom team member will review and confirm receipt of the request.
+- Zoom will review and confirm receipt of the request.

 - The losing carrier needs to be listed on LOA.